There is something about mowing that is so satisfying.

-- Use a minimum cutting height of 8-12 inches.
-This height removes seed production for many invasive plants while minimizing impact to native plants.
+- Use a minimum cutting height of 8-12".
+This height removes seed production for many invasive plants while minimizing the impact to native plants.

 - Use a flushing bar and mow slowly to allow wildlife to escape before the mower passes over.

-Milkweed is a disturbance species, and mowing can promote its growth but can be damaging if done during peak times of monarch reproduction and migration.
-Follow the above-stated mowing guidelines, can help preserve vital monarch habitat.
+Follow these mowing guidelines, can help preserve vital monarch habitat.
 Check out Monarch Joint Venture's brochure Mowing: Best practices for monarchs.

-If you want to learn more about monarch butterflies, join us for our annual Monarch Migration Festival on September 8, 2018, at the Lakeside Nature Center in Galesburg, Illinois.
-It is a fun-filled day starting at 10 AM with activities for the whole family.
+If you want to learn more about monarch butterflies, join us for our annual Monarch Migration Festival on September 8, 2018, at the Lakeside Nature Center in Galesburg, IL.
+It is a fun-filled day starting at 10 a.m. with activities for the whole family.

 - Send your own symbolic butterfly to Mexico